openfans-community-offical/Debian-Pi-Aarch64/README.md

 If the virtual machine cannot be shut down gracefully, execute the " ./bt_prog kill " command in the BT-Panel virtual machine directory.

-Also remember to execute the " ./bt_prog " command again to check if the virtual machine is down.
+Also, remember to execute the " ./bt_prog " command again to check if the virtual machine is down.
 ```

 **Automatic startup:**